sylhero/docker-freepbx/README.md

 This will build a container for [FreePBX](https://www.freepbx.org) - A Voice over IP Manager for Asterisk.
 Upon starting this image it will give you a turn-key PBX system for SIP calling.

-* Latest release Version 15
+* Latest release Version 14
-* Compiles and Installs Asterisk 16
+* Compiles and Installs Asterisk 14
 * Choice of running embedded database or Modifies to support external MySQL Database and only require one DB.
 * Supports Data Persistence
 * Fail2Ban installed to block brute force attacks
 * Debian Stretch Base w/ Apache2
-* NodeJS 11.x
+* NodeJS 8.x
 * Automatically Installs User Control Panel and displays at first page
 * Option to Install [Flash Operator Panel 2](https://www.fop2.com/)
 * Customizable FOP and Admin URLs

 This Container uses [tiredofit/debian:stretch](https://hub.docker.com/r/tiredofit/debian) as a base.

-**If you are presently running this image when it utilized FreePBX 14 and Asterisk 14 and can no longer use your image, please see [this post](https://github.com/tiredofit/docker-freepbx/issues/51)**

 [Changelog](CHANGELOG.md)